Oral Cancer Screening

 While it may not be entirely preventable, certain measures can significantly reduce the risk of developing oral cancer.
 Avoiding tobacco products and limiting alcohol consumption are crucial preventive measures.
 Additionally, protecting the lips from excessive sun exposure and maintaining a healthy diet rich in fruits and vegetables can contribute to overall oral health and potentially reduce a patient’s oral cancer risk.
 Early detection through regular dental screenings also plays a vital role in successful treatment outcomes.

-Should I see a dentist or a doctor if I suspect oral cancer?
+Who should I see if I suspect oral cancer?

-If you suspect oral cancer, it is recommended to see a dentist first.
-Dentists are trained to detect oral abnormalities and can perform a thorough examination of your mouth, teeth, and gums.
+If you suspect oral cancer, it is recommended to see a dentist first as they are trained to detect oral abnormalities and can perform a thorough examination of your mouth, teeth, and gums.
 Our team may also refer you to a specialist if necessary.
-Dental professionals play a crucial role in the early detection and prevention of oral cancer, so seeking an assessment from an experienced Pleasant Plains dentist if you suspect you may have oral cancer is always the best option.
+Dental professionals play a crucial role in the early detection and prevention of oral cancer, so seeking an assessment from one if you suspect you may have oral cancer is always the best option.